How the Paradise Fires, Northridge Earthquake, and Hurricane Katrina Sourced This Author's Work - Click on Telegram - ExBulletin

 How the Paradise Fires, Northridge Earthquake, and Hurricane Katrina Sourced This Author’s Work – Click on Telegram

-In “Paradiseon Fire,” an East Coast kid named Adi spends the summer learning about nature in the West.
-Although it is in a completely new territory, its natural ability to map and understand it helps with forest fires, one of the biggest threats in the region.
+In Heaven on Fire, an East Coast kid named Addie spends his summer learning about nature outside of the West.
+She’s on a whole new terrain, but her natural ability to make and understand maps comes in handy when she faces one of the region’s biggest threats, a forest fire.

-Throughout Adi’s journey, writer Jewel Parker Rhodes delves into issues such as wildfires, climate change, and a lack of diversity in outdoor spaces.
-She does all this for a middle school audience.
+Throughout Addy’s journey, author Jewell Parker Rhodes has researched issues such as wildfires, climate change, and a lack of diversity in outdoor spaces.
+It does all this for a mid-tier audience.

-Rhodes has long understood the damage caused by the fire and has followed the news of the 2018 fire that devastated Paradise and other Northern California communities.
-However, the effects of the fire became more evident when the Seattle-based author revised the novel.
+Rhodes has always been aware of fire losses and has followed the news of the 2018 Camp Fire that devastated Paradise and other Northern California communities.
+However, the effect of the fire became more evident when the Seattle-based author revised the novel.

-“Last summer, when I was far away in Seattle, when I was writing a revised version of Paradise on Fire, I couldn’t look out the window because of the smoke coming from California, Oregon and Seattle.
-I really felt the power of the bushfires’ impact on children and people,” she said on a recent phone call.
-Those with medical conditions in terms of contamination.”
+“When I was here in Seattle, seemingly very far away last summer, when I was writing reviews for ‘Heaven on Fire,’ we had all the smoke coming from California, Oregon and Seattle and you were looking out the window and you couldn’t see,” she said on a recent phone call. anything.”
+“I really felt strongly how wildfires, in terms of pollution, harm children and people with medical conditions.”

-Rhodes was inspired not only by the frequent and severe wildfires over the years, but also by interviewing young people in Washington, D.C., and participants of the City Kids Wilderness Project, which connects nature in Wyoming.
+In addition to years of frequent and increasingly intense wildfires, Rhodes drew his inspiration from meeting participants in the City Kids Wilderness Project, which connects youth from Washington, D.C., with nature in Wyoming.

-It made me think of children who grew up without touching nature.
-She cites statistics showing how few trees grow in low-income areas, where the majority of visitors to national parks are white.
+It made her think of children growing up without access to nature.
+She cites statistics that the majority of visitors to the national park are white and few trees grow in lower-income neighborhoods.

-Rhodes is the “fire of paradise” that reaches all children, whether or not they know the landscapes of the western United States.
+Through Heaven on Fire, Rhodes communicates with all children, whether they know the landscapes of the American West or not.

-“Really, it is also a way of making all the kids in the city want to love and protect nature when they never experience the power of nature and never understand the importance of nature.
-But it was,” she says.
-“He also influenced the idea that children who had never seen him before would suddenly fall in love with the West.”
+“Really, it was also about how to make all the children of our city love nature and want to protect it if they had never experienced its power, if they never understood how important it is,” she says.
+“This, too, played into the idea that children who had never seen this before would suddenly fall in love with the West.”

-The descent to the west is what Rhodes himself experienced.
-“I was surprised that people can live in the same way as in the West.
-I was surprised by the nature, the water, the buildings, the mountains,” says Rhodes, who lives in California and Arizona.
-There are no narrow streets or heavy brick buildings.
-We are more open.
-I think it affects my soul.
-I’m definitely a West Coast guy.
-My kids are West Coast kids.
-He is.”
+Falling in love with the West is something Rhodes herself has experienced.
+“I was amazed that people could live the way they live in the West,” says Rhodes, who also lived in California and Arizona.
+We don’t have the narrow streets, the heavy brick buildings.
+We have more openness.
+One.
+I’m definitely a West Coast person now.
+My kids are West Coast kids.”

 Rhodes often deals with difficult topics in her books for young readers.
-Her book tackled issues such as racial injustice, police violence, Hurricane Katrina, and 9/11.
-Previously, she was writing for adults.
-Rhodes is also the author of the recently reissued “City of Magic” about the 1921 Tulsa Race massacre.
+Her books have dealt with issues such as racial injustice, police violence, Hurricane Katrina and 9/11.
+Previously, she’s written for adults: Rhodes is also the author of the recently reissued “Magic City” about the 1921 Tulsa Race Massacre.

-“I’ve always wanted to write to my children.
-I knew it, but I didn’t get a call, so I didn’t think I was good enough,” she says.
-Increases.
-After traveling to New Orleans in the aftermath of Hurricane Katrina, everything changed.
-“I could see the disaster, and I thought, What about the children?
+“I’ve always wanted to write for kids.
+I knew that but never got the call and didn’t think I was good enough.”
+That all changed after a trip to New Orleans in the aftermath of Hurricane Katrina.
+“I watched the disaster and thought, What about the children?
 What about the animals?
-What happened to them?” she says.
-Rhodes said it was her call to start writing for young people, which led to the popular novel Nine Ward in 2010.
+What happened to them?”
+Says.
+Rhodes noted that this was her call to start writing for young people, and this led to the 2010 release of her popular novel, Nine War.

-Another experience affects its operation.
-In 1994, when the Northridge earthquake struck, Rhodes lived in the San Fernando Valley with her husband and two young children.
+Another experience informs her of her work.
+In 1994, when the Northridge earthquake hit, Rhodes was living in the San Fernando Valley with her husband and two young children.

-“I remember how scared the dog was.
-My son stopped talking for a few days.
+“I remember how frightened my dogs were, and my son stopped speaking for days.
 He was so shocked,” she says.
-Writing her is another way to learn about the often unspoken stories of children going through traumatic events, even adults, and is respectful of the way they should be It’s brave and heroic after a disaster.
-Say you are.
+Writing her is another way of acknowledging stories that often go untold to children going through events that even adults find distressing, and it’s a way of saying that she respects how they should Be brave and heroic after a disaster.

-“Paradiseon Fire” is a book that encourages environmental responsibility, developed with Adi’s mapping skills.
-She dedicates herself to this talent as she understands the ways in which lives can be saved in the vast wilderness.
+Heaven on Fire is a book that encourages environmental stewardship, which was developed alongside Addie’s skill as a cartographer.
+She tends to this talent because she understands the ways in which lives can be saved in the vast wilderness.

-“I want to involve young people in learning new things, and that’s what I love about writing children’s literature,” Rhodes says.
+“I want to involve young people in learning new things and that’s what I love about writing children’s literature,” Rhodes says, noting that Addie’s interest might resonate with just one reader.

-This was certainly the case for the authors of the books they learned from Uday.
-Rhodes studied cartography and topographic maps while working on the novel.
-“I really like the way my character taught me about what I still need to know about understanding and appreciating nature, and how technology plays a role in it.” she says.
+He certainly did that for the author of the book, who learned from Addie.
+Rhodes researched cartography and topographic maps while working on the novel.
+“I really like the way my character taught me about what I still need to know about understanding and appreciating nature and how technology also plays a role in that,” she says.

-Rhodes says her book focuses on experiential learning, building and building friendships, and building communities.
-“I always add a spiritual component,” she says, explaining the interrelationship between humans and nature.
+Rhodes notes that her books focus on experiential learning, making friends, and forming communities.
+“I also always add an element of spirituality,” she says, explaining that it is in illustrating the interconnection between humans and nature.
 “There is a kind of dignity and respect we owe to all living things,” Rhodes says.
-“I count nature, animals and people as part of all this society.
+“I consider nature, animals and people all to be part of this community.
 That kinship that I try to enable children to see and learn about.”

-She says a key element of her successful YA novel is the focus on empowered characters whose strengths can grow as the story progresses.
-“What I’m trying to show my readers is that they can also be empowered,” Rhodes says.
+She says that a key component of her successful YA novels is the focus on empowering characters, whose strength can grow as the stories progress.
+“What I’m trying to show my readers is that they can be empowered, too,” Rhodes says.

-How Paradise Fires, Northridge Earthquake and Hurricane Katrina Inform This Author’s Work – Click on Telegram Source Link How Paradise Fire, Northridge Earthquake, and Hurricane Katrina Report This Author’s Work – Telegram Press

 Sources